BitVM/bitvm.github.io/treeplusplus.md

 # Tree++
 Tree++ is a language for smarter Bitcoin contracts.
+The following summarizes the vision.

 ## Advanced Scripting
 At the core of Tree++ there is a templating language which can express complex Bitcoin Scripts.